Foxmaster-stuff/Netwall-influxdb/README.md

 ### Installing

-* The file NetshieldIP.txt is where the script reads IP,USER,SNMPv3-PW,USER-PW,
+* The file NetwallIP.txt is where the script reads IP,USER,SNMPv3-PW,USER-PW,

 Example
 ```